piuppi/Proof-of-Concepts/AudimexEE/SQLInjection.md

-# SQL Injection in AudimexEE ver 14.1.0 (https://www.web-audimex.com)
+# CVE-2020-28115: SQL Injection vulnerability in "Documents component" found in AudimexEE version 14.1.0 allows an attacker to execute arbitrary SQL commands via the object_path parameter.

 ### Overview
-AudimexEE is an audit software solution for large enterprises that fulfils highest demands in terms of the implementation of auditing processes and corporate structures surrounding a powerful and highly flexible audit universe.
+AudimexEE (https://www.web-audimex.com) is an audit software solution for large enterprises that fulfils highest demands in terms of the implementation of auditing processes and corporate structures surrounding a powerful and highly flexible audit universe.

-#### Versions prior to 14.1.1 are vulnerable to SQL Injection.
-An attacker with limited privileges (auditor profile) can perform a SQL injection that can lead to data leakage.

 ### Description
 The SQLi vulnerability, in the Documents component, can be exploited via '**object_path**' parameter, using a payload to trigger an 'error-based' or 'boolean-based blind' SQL injection.